GeniusPilot2016/NeoBleeper/docs/TROUBLESHOOTING.md

 ### Q: Can the ultrasonic hardware test (step 2) detect broken (open circuit) or disconnected system speakers?
 **A:** This is currently untested and unknown.
 While the test checks for electrical feedback and port activity, it may not reliably distinguish between a physically present but broken (open circuit) or disconnected speaker and a missing speaker.
 If the speaker is completely broken or disconnected (open circuit), the test may return false, indicating no functional output detected.
 However, this behavior is not guaranteed and may depend on the specific hardware and failure mode.
 If you suspect your system speaker is not working, physical inspection or using a multimeter is recommended.

+### Q: Why don't I see any system speaker or beep sound options on my ARM64 device?
+**A:** On Windows ARM64 systems, NeoBleeper disables system speaker-related settings because ARM64 platforms do not support direct system speaker hardware access.
+All beeps are played through your regular sound output device (speakers or headphones), and the "Test System Speaker" and "Use sound device to create beep" options are automatically hidden.
+This behavior is by design and not an error.

 **Potential future updates:**
 If future testing or development enables NeoBleeper to reliably detect broken or disconnected system speakers via the ultrasonic hardware test, this FAQ and detection logic will be updated to reflect those improvements.
 Watch for changelogs or new releases for details.